 Male Bobolinks are first to arrive on their breeding grounds in the grasslands.
 Why are there fewer Bobolinks than in decades past?
 Probably because the landscape of North America has changed so much.
 Bobolinks originally nested on native prairies of the Midwest and southern Canada.
 Much of the land where they nested has come under intense cultivation.
 Grassland conservation can help Bobolinks!

 [Grassland ambient featuring Bobolinks]

-It’s early May and we’re standing in a large hay field in western New York State.
-Bobolinks are returning here to nest.
+It’s early May and we’re standing in a large hay field in western New York State, where Bobolinks are returning to nest.

 The males are first to arrive.
-Their black and white plumage makes them look like “they’re wearing tuxedos backwards.”
+Their black and white plumage makes them look, it's been said, as if “they’re wearing tuxedos backwards.”
 (1) In about a week, the females too will complete a round-trip journey of more than 12,000 miles from the pampas of Brazil and Argentina.

 Why are there now so many fewer Bobolinks than in decades past?
 Probably because the landscape of North America has changed so much.
 Bobolinks originally nested on native prairies of the Midwest and southern Canada.
 When much of this grassland came under intense cultivation, they expanded their range eastward to hay fields and meadows.

-Bobolinks like large, infrequently plowed fields that offer broad-leaved forbs, under which the females build their nests directly on the ground.
-In the northeast, areas planted in hay have declined more than 50%.
-And many hay fields have been converted to alfalfa, vegetation Bobolinks don’t normally use.
-In addition, “hay fields now are cut two to three weeks earlier than they were in the 1940s and 1950s” (2) and the mowing coincides with the peak of Bobolink nesting.
+Bobolinks like large, infrequently plowed fields that offer broad-leaved plants, under which the females build their nests directly on the ground.
+In the Northeast, there are fewer hay fields, and many have been converted to alfalfa, vegetation Bobolinks don’t normally use.
+Also, hay fields now are mowed earlier than they used to be (2) and the mowing coincides with the peak of Bobolink nesting.